shanikashameems/shanikashameems.github.io/projects.md

       <strong>LinkedIn Post Generator</strong><br>
-     An AI integrated Linkedin Post Generator using LangChain and Lang Graph and for API integration I used Groq AI for simpler complexity
+     An AI integrated Linkedin Post Generator using LangChain and Lang Graph and for API integration I used Groq AI for simpler complexity <br>

       <strong>Diabetes Prediction System</strong><br>